Panacea Financial, a division of Primis Bank, deposit products:

 How do hours worked impact burnout?

-When compared to hours worked, the frequency of feelings of burnout rose steadily as hours worked increased.
+When compared to hours worked, the frequency of feelings of burnout rose as hours worked increased.

 Burnout frequency Average hours worked